 Applications, due March 1st, 2021 for full consideration, must be accompanied by a non-refundable $100.00 deposit, made payable to Western Illinois University.

 One-half of the remaining balance (e.g., $249 for those staying six weeks in the cabins, $99.50 for those with other accommodations in/near Macomb) is due by April 1st, 2021.

 The final fee payment must be received by May 1st, 2021.
 Due to logistical constraints, unless your application is not accepted, or the field school is not able to proceed as planned, all field school fee payments are non-refundable.

 Daily photos and videos from the 2017 and 2019 field seasons, and updates about our preparations for the 2021 season can be found on our Facebook page at https://www.facebook.com/WIUFieldSchool/

 An extraordinary opportunity to conduct survey and excavations at a significant Middle Mississippian village site and an adjacent, multi-component (Archaic, Woodland, Mississippian) site.

 Project Size: 1-24 participants

-Minimum Length of Stay for Volunteers: Full eight week course registration required, six weeks on-site.
+Minimum Length of Stay for Volunteers: Flexible options: one to five days per week, one to six weeks on-site.